Players

 Wei Yi (China)

-Wei Yi is currently World No. 9 and China’s No.1 with a live rating of 2753 (November 2024).
-He is the youngest player to reach a rating of 2700, a three-time Chinese Chess Champion, the 2018 Asian Chess Champion, and the 2024 Tata Steel Masters winner.
+Wei Yi is currently World No. 8 and China’s No.1.
+He is the youngest player to reach a rating of 2700, a 3-time Chinese Chess Champion, the 2018 Asian Chess Champion, and the 2024 Tata Steel Masters winner.
+(Photo Credits: FIDE / Michal Walusza)

 Ju Wenjun (China)

-Ju Wenjun is currently World No. 2 in women with a live rating of 2563 (November 2024).
-She is the reigning four-time Women’s World Champion, a two-time World Rapid Champion, the reigning Norway Chess Women Champion, and the fifth woman to achieve a rating of 2600.
+Ju Wenjun is currently World No. 2 in women, and the reigning 4-time Women’s World Champion.
+She is also the reigning World Blitz Chess Champion, a two-time World Rapid Champion, the reigning Norway Chess Women Champion, and one of six women to achieve a rating of 2600.

 Vaishali Rameshbabu (India)

-Vaishali Rameshbabu is currently World No.16 in women with a live rating of 2475 (November 2024).
+Vaishali Rameshbabu is currently World No.18 in women.
 In 2023, she won the FIDE Women’s Grand Swiss, qualifying for the 2024 Women’s Candidates Tournament.
 That same year, she became the third woman grandmaster in India, received the Arjuna Award from the Ministry of Youth Affairs & Sports, and became an Olympiad winner with Team India in 2024.
+In December 2024, she won a bronze medal at the Women’s World Blitz Championship.